 3. Spend some time learning from a missionary.

 At the risk of taking some flak for this, I’m going to use a flexible definition of “missionary” here.
-I believe that missionaries are defined by their calling, goals, and heart, rather than by their job titles.
-You can (and should) learn lots from “traditional” missionaries like the ones most of us are familiar with, because their experiences are unmatched.
-But the best missionary for you to talk with might not fit your mental image of someone who works with a mission agency like TEAM.
+I believe that missionaries are defined by their calling, goals and heart, rather than by their job titles.
+You can (and should) learn lots from the traditional missionaries most of us are familiar with, because their experiences are unmatched.
+But the best missionary for you to talk with might not fit your mental image of someone who works with a missions agency like TEAM.

 They might, instead, work for GE in India, or be part of a refugee resettlement agency in North America.
 Any of these people could potentially be missionaries, and any of them would have stories and experiences worth your time.
 If they’re effectively crossing cultural boundaries to see God’s kingdom expanded, buy them a cup of coffee and get them talking.
 And don’t forget to bring a notebook.

-Are YOU ready to take your next step toward the mission field?
-Check out this free download to prayerfully evaluate your health in eight key areas before you serve overseas.
+Are YOU ready to take your next step toward becoming a missionary?
+Check out this free guide to prayerfully evaluate your health in eight key areas before you serve overseas.